 Civic Center Music Hall is a great place for the family to go and be entertained by some live music.
 The hall was constructed in 1937 and was originally named the Municipal Auditorium, in 1966 the name was changed to the name we know today.
 Eight different organizations call the center their home and about 250 live shows a year are put on across the different stages.
 Despite its name, it is not just music events that are put on at the Civic Center, regular comedy and stage shows are also hosted.

 The Science Museum in Oklahoma is an educational and fascinating place that gets people of all ages involved in science.
 There are many interactive exhibitions to get involved with and each one will leave you wanting another go.
 There is a Segway Course that is great fun and teaches you all about the Gyro effect.
 You can learn how bridges are constructed and even build your own.
 There is a Resonant Pendulum that shows you how to move great weights with very little effort, these are just a few of the activities you can get involved in when you step inside The Science Museum.

-11. Make A Splash At White Water Bay
+11. Make A Splash At Six Flags Hurricane Harbor Oklahoma City

-White Water Bay is perfect for the whole family who are looking to enjoy a day out.
-White Water Bay is a huge water park located in Oklahoma City, it features slide rides, raft rides and family rides.
+Six Flags Hurricane Harbor is perfect for the whole family who are looking to enjoy a day out.
+It is a huge water park located in Oklahoma City, it features slide rides, raft rides and family rides.
 There are many exhilarating rides to enjoy at the waterpark and perhaps the highlight is the Mega-Wedgie, a 277 foot long speed slide that has a 64 foot free fall section at the end of it.
 Apart from the water slides, there are plenty of options for the family to eat at the park and catch your breath after all the excitement.

 12. Learn The History Of The Oklahoma State Firefighters